MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/introduction.md

 ---
 # Introduction

-Use this section to upgrade your [!INCLUDE[prodshort](../includes/prodshort.md)] system to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
-Review the introductory information about the resources available to you, then use the [[!INCLUDE[prodshort](../includes/prodshort.md)] upgrade checklist](#_Microsoft_Dynamics_GP) on page 7 as your guide to the parts of this manual that apply to you.
+Use this section to upgrade your Dynamics GP system to Dynamics GP 2018.
+Review the introductory information about the resources available to you, then use the [Dynamics GP upgrade checklist](#_Microsoft_Dynamics_GP) on page 7 as your guide to the parts of this manual that apply to you.

-To review new [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 features, refer to the What’s New documentation (<https://community.dynamics.com/gp/b/dynamicsgp/archive/2017/10/25/microsoft-dynamics-gp-2018-new-feature-blog-series-schedule>) provided with your software.
+To review new Dynamics GP 2018 features, refer to the What’s New documentation (<https://community.dynamics.com/gp/b/dynamicsgp/archive/2017/10/25/microsoft-dynamics-gp-2018-new-feature-blog-series-schedule>) provided with your software.

 Check for current instructions